BYP100: Activities

 In September 2014, BYP100 released Agenda to Keep Us Safe, a policy document called for the "demilitarization" of law enforcement, the creation of civilian review boards to address accusations of police misconduct, an end to the war on drugs, requirements for police to wear body cameras, and the increase in the enforcement of existing civil rights laws.

 In December 2014, BYP100 members were among the organizers of a series of traffic disruption protests in Washington, D.C., in support of protesters in Ferguson, Missouri.

 They worked closely with Chicago Black Lives Matter to defeat the reelection bid of Cook County State's Attorney Anita Alvarez, who had waited 13 months to prosecute the police officer who murdered Laquan McDonald.

 In April 2015, BYP100 activists criticized D.C.
 Mayor Muriel E. Bowser for detailing 34 Metropolitan Police Department officers to Maryland to assist in responding to civil disturbances in Baltimore in accordance with the Emergency Management Assistance Compact.
 The group called upon Bowser to recall the officers.

 On Martin Luther King Jr. Day in January 2016, the organization launched their Black economic justice policy platform, the Agenda to Build Black Futures with a series of actions and events around the country under the banner of the hashtag #reclaimMLK.
 The group described the campaign as inspired by King's Poor People's Campaign.
 The platform called for "a workers' bill of rights, divesting from for-profit prisons, accountability and redress for predatory lending from banks, and reparations to address the disproportionate system-wide impact of slavery on black lives, among other measures."

 Influence

-BYP100 receives funding from the MacArthur Foundation, Rudolf Steiner Foundation, and Borealis Philanthropy.
-It has overlapping membership with the Chicago-based black activist nonprofit Assata's Daughters, who credit BYP100 for "establishing the legitimacy of black only spaces."
+Since it started, BYP100 has had a real impact on how Black youth organize and show up politically across the United States.
+Reporting from The Black Youth Project explains that the group changed a lot of the activist energy in Chicago by pushing direct action, building up young Black leaders, and taking on issues like policing, incarceration, and racial justice.
+Beyond Chicago, BYP100 shaped the wider movement by openly grounding its work in a Black queer feminist framework, a point the organization highlights in its own platform.

+They also put forward policy ideas of their own, including the “Agenda to Build Black Futures,” which has been shared in different national organizing spaces.
+That document focuses on community investment, abolitionist thinking, and economic justice.
+As part of the Movement for Black Lives (M4BL), BYP100 has influenced national conversations about state violence, transformative justice, and what it means to center young Black people in movement work.

+Its approach has informed and overlapped with other Chicago-based Black feminist groups, including Assata’s Daughters, who credit BYP100 with helping legitimize Black-only organizing spaces.
+In internal reports, the organization documents leadership development initiatives and international political education efforts such as a delegation to Cuba that reflect its broader ideological commitments and contributions to movement strategy.